The federal police are subordinate to the Ministers of the Interior and of Justice.

 - the General Commissioner’s Office,

-- 3 general directorates (the General Directorate of Administrative Police, the General Directorate of Judicial Police and the General Directorate of Support and Management),
+- 3 general directorates (the General Directorate of Administrative Police, the General Directorate of Judicial Police and the General Directorate of Resource Management and Information),

 - central directorates and services based in Brussels and decentralised directorates and services in the different districts.